hehaoqian/ollama-proxy/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to this project, you agree that your contributions will be licensed under both the MIT license and the Apache License (Version 2.0)